tfchan-lab/simproc/README.md

 SimProc is a simple implementation of image processing filters.

 ## Introduction
-This repository contains a simple command-line image processing tool designed to process uncompressed Portable Pixmap Format (`.ppm`) images.
+This repository contains a simple, lightweight command-line image processing tool designed to process uncompressed Portable Pixmap Format (`.ppm`) images.
+An experimental GUI tool is also in progress, basic functionality has been implemented but not yet production ready.

 ## Installation
 To get started with SimProc, you can choose one of the following methods: